growthwebs/repka-arts-website/DEVELOPMENT.md

 # Repka Arts Theme Development Guide

+> **📚 For the complete development workflow**, see [THEME-WORKFLOW.md](./THEME-WORKFLOW.md)
+>
+> This guide covers local development setup.
+For feature branches, staging, and deployment workflow, refer to the workflow documentation.

 ## 🎨 Local Development Environment

 This guide explains how to work on the Repka Arts Shopify theme locally with full development capabilities.